beckdaniel/acl2018_graph2seq/README.md

 - Here are a few more fun caveats for the edge vocabulary:
 -- Notice in the example we have an edge label called 's', which stands for self-loops.
 Notice also that its index is 3.
 Here's the fun bit: for decoding the self-loop index is *hard-coded*, which means it should *always be 3*.
 I don't think I have to mention there are plans to fix this...
 -- If you're using positional embeddings we will assume that 1) your graphs are DAGs and 2) you have a default edge label.
 For 2), again, due to hard-coding, the default edge is assumed to have label 'd'.
 Yes, it will be fixed.

+Follow the rules above and you can train your own graph-to-sequence model as well. :)